mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 Your item is shown only when all declarative contexts are current and your context listener returns true.

+The content script is executed for every page that a context menu is shown for.
+It will be executed the first time it is needed (i.e. when the context menu is first shown and all of the declarative contexts for your item are current) and then remains active until you destroy your context menu item or the page is unloaded.

 Handling Menu Item Clicks
 -------------------------